ToliaGuy/typed-jsx-language-tools/README.md

 ### Why should you care?
 Apart from that it improves typesafety of JSX overall.

-This allows us to build next level typesafe frontend frameworks. e.g. Based on [Effect-TS](https://effect.website/)
+This allows us to build next level UI frameworks (with insane typesafety). e.g. Based on [Effect-TS](https://effect.website/)

 ![Effect-TS-framework](images/app-global-errors.png)

 _This doesn't look as nice as React.
 But have you noticed?
-We are tracking all possible ways our UI can fail with in the typesystem.
-(MyCustomError, ValidationError, NotFoundError)_
+We are tracking all possible ways our UI can fail within the typesystem. (`MyCustomError`, `ValidationError`, `NotFoundError`)_

 ![show-fallback](images/catch-specific-error.png)
-_We can catch a specific error and show a fallback UI_ And showing fallback UI for different errors, much more easily.
+_We can catch a specific error and show a fallback UI_

-After we took care of the error we already have two left
+After we took care of the error we only have two left
 ![two-errors-left](images/app-after-catching-error.png)

-_After handling the ValidationError, typesystem shows two errors that we didn't handle yet._
+_After handling the `ValidationError`, typesystem shows two errors that we didn't handle yet. (`MyCustomError`, `NotFoundError`)_

 ### Current state
 For now this is done through language server.
 But also a solution should be made